DavidePace/qa-rump-up/test-plans/XFIWEB-2156/test-plan-xfiweb-2156.md

 # Introduction
-We will perform Acceptance and Functional test cases on the profile entity page.
+We will perform Acceptance and Functional test cases on the Assigned Devices list in Profile Entity page.

 # Environment
 Test enviroment is the xFi staging site.
-Tests are performed on Linux machine using Firefox browser.
+The system supports:
+* Safari
+* Chrome
+* Firefox
+* Microsoft Edge
+* Microsoft Edge Chromium
+* iOS
+* Android

 # Goals
-The goal of the test is to verify that the connection status of devices is correclty shown in the list of connected devices in profile entity page.
+The goal of the test is to verify that the connection status of devices is correclty shown in the Assigned Devices lit in Profile Entity page.
 We want to assure that a message under each device is correclty shown depending on his connection status: if connected, the message has to communicate it, if not the last connected time has to be shown.
 We want to check if error situations are rightly reported in this message also.